-With Palestinians unable by law to work in Lebanon, some of Najdeh's programmes focus on vocational training, helping beneficiaries to acquire skills in specific fields such as graphic design, installation and maintenance of internet networks.
+With Palestinians unable by law to work in Lebanon in many professions in the formal labor sector, some of Najdeh's programmes focus on vocational training, helping beneficiaries to acquire skills in specific fields such as graphic design, installation and maintenance of internet networks.

 Najdeh has also established a committee of refugees affected by Lebanese law on Palestinian ownership, and offered legal assistance.
 The association has worked for years with other Palestinian and Lebanese organisations conducting research on the effects of the law on the Palestinian community.
 It held several meetings with Lebanese politicians and parties, religious figures and civil society activists.

 Nahr el Bared advocacy committee